'Concerned My Brother's Not Coming Home': Family Battles To Remain Hopeful In Search For Missing Skier At Northstar

 NORTHSTAR SKI RESORT (CBS13) — As search and rescue teams at Northstar ski resort battle time and extreme weather trying to locate a missing skier, the family battles to keep hope alive.

-Rory Angelotta, 43, from Truckee, has been missing for two days.READ MORE: I-80 Remains Closed, Highway 50 Reopens Through Sierra Amid Heavy Snow
+Rory Angelotta, 43, from Truckee, has been missing for two days.READ MORE: Homeless Along American River May Be Impacted As Water Released From Folsom Dam

 “We don’t know if he’s walking around or if he’s hunkered down in a snow cave, or if he’s injured, or buried,” said sister Kelsey Angelotta, who refuses to believe the worst.